Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- In 43 of 82 games this season, Golden State and its opponents have combined to score more than 234.5 points.
+- In 43 games this season, Golden State and its opponents have gone over 234.5 total points.

-- Golden State has an average point total of 236.1 in its contests this year, 1.6 more points than this matchup's over/under.
+- Golden State's contests this year have an average total of 236.1, 1.6 more points than this matchup's over/under.

-- Golden State has won 37, or 62.7%, of the 59 games it has played as the favorite this season.
+- Golden State has been the favorite in 59 games this season and won 37 (62.7%) of those contests.

+- This season, Golden State has won 18 of its 24 games, or 75%, when favored by at least -300 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Warriors have a 55.6% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Warriors have a 75% chance to win.

 Kings Betting Records & Stats

-- Sacramento has played 46 games this season that finished with a combined score above 234.5 points.
+- Sacramento's games this season have had a combined scoring total higher than 234.5 points in 46 of 82 outings.

-- Sacramento's games this year have had a 238.8-point total on average, 4.3 more points than this matchup's over/under.
+- Sacramento's average game total this season has been 238.8, 4.3 more points than this matchup's over/under.

-- So far this season, Sacramento has compiled a 45-37-0 record against the spread.
+- So far this year, Sacramento has put together a 45-37-0 record against the spread.

-- The Kings have been victorious in 13, or 43.3%, of the 30 contests they have been chosen as underdogs in this season.
+- Sacramento has not won as an underdog of +240 or more on the moneyline this season in three games with those odds or longer.

-- Sacramento has a record of 13-17, a 43.3% win rate, when it is set as the underdog by +105 or more by sportsbooks this season.
+- Sacramento has an implied victory probability of 29.4% according to the moneyline set by sportsbooks for this matchup.

 Warriors vs. Kings Over/Under Stats (Regular Season)